rockkoca/sync-comments-h2s/README.md

     -extension hh|cc
 The default pair is h|cpp

+###Update file comments.

-update file comments.
-This program will always attempt to add "@file filename.xxx" Use the following command to add extra comments
+This program will always attempt to add "@file filename.xxx" in the fisrt place.

+Use the following command to add extra comments

     -fc "author:Bill|date:2017.01.01"